 End-of-Life: When a metal reaches the end of its usefulness in one purpose, its life can be extended by reuse.
 Online trading platforms such as MaterialTrader.com facilitate the trading of such materials and residues, allowing the material to be useful for another purpose before it is dropped into recycling to complete the cycle again.

-If you are in the market to buy or sell metals, or any other type of material, why don’t you try the circular option?
+If you are in the market to buy or sell metals, why don’t you try the circular option?
 Help us get the circular economy going by trading them on MaterialTrader.com.
 It’s free, easy, and environmentally friendly.